PatrickMcGrath29/thegoodland/content/posts/2024-11-22-the-greatest-of-all-our-needs—to-know-him.md

 The ultimate value of everything is not the information which we give, not the amount of work that we do, not the measure of truth that we possess, but just the fact that we know the Lord in a deep and mighty way.

-This is the on thing that will remain when all else passes.
+This is the one thing that will remain when all else passes.
 It is this that will make for the permanence of our ministry after we are gone.
 While we may help others in many ways and by many means so far as their earthly life is concerned, our real service to them is based upon our knowledge of the Lord.

 ::pullquote
 The greatest of the problems of the Christian life is the problem of guidance.